RebornBeat/BGP-X/hardware/README.md

 ### Category 4: BGP-X OpenWrt Package — Compatible Third-Party Hardware

-**Target**: Users who already own compatible OpenWrt routers; community members wanting to contribute without new hardware purchase
+**Target**: Users who already own compatible OpenWrt routers; community members wanting to contribute without new hardware purchase.

 BGP-X runs as a software package on any compatible OpenWrt 23.05+ router.
 No hardware purchase required beyond what the user already owns.